DIMProductions/pv18/README.md

 Unlike ordinary tapping games, PV18 evaluates **micro-timing accuracy**, **interval consistency**, and **burst-control stability** — essential skills for real piano performance.
+It is intended for pianists who want to build faster, cleaner technique through short, measurable 10-second sprints instead of only long, slow practice.

 > **PV18 is the first piano trainer that measures timing stability, not just speed —
 > making it fundamentally different from any existing tapping or rhythm game.**